 Get orderbook history for a market:

-curl "https://poly-data.xyz/orderbooks?market_id=5001&limit=50"
+curl "http://api.poly-data.xyz/orderbooks?market_id=1034460&limit=50"

 Get orderbooks within a specific time range:

-curl "https://poly-data.xyz/orderbooks?market_id=5001&from=1705900000000&to=1706000000000"
+curl "http://api.poly-data.xyz/orderbooks?market_id=1034460&from=1767290000000&to=1768010000000"

-Filter by outcome:
+Filter by “Yes” outcome:

-curl "https://poly-data.xyz/orderbooks?market_id=5001&outcome=Yes&limit=100"
+curl "http://api.poly-data.xyz/orderbooks?market_id=1034460&outcome=yes&limit=100"

 Response: